Skip to content

 queue.dart

-// In Dart, the Queue class is a double-ended queue but can be used as a queue
+// In Dart, the Queue class is a deque and can also be used as a queue

 Queue<int> queue = Queue();